Digitalbrainstem/ejs-grammar/README.md

 # EJS Language Support

 Syntax highlighting for EJS, Javascript, and HTML tags.
-Javascript AutoCompletion.
+Includes javascript autocompletion.

 If this is working for you, please rate this so that others will choose this version as the other version is 7 years (as of 2018) out of date.